preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/set-up-dbip/index.rst

 .. image:: setup-geo-5.png

-You should see that the work starts.
+You should see that the process starts.

 .. image:: setup-geo-6.png